olalemi/JD-induction--test/README.md

   &nbsp;&nbsp;&nbsp;&nbsp; - Tested on Chrome</br>
   &nbsp;&nbsp;&nbsp;&nbsp; - Tested on Microsoft Edge
 •  CSS was used to display the mobile burger menu</br>
-•  The task was pushed  to a public repository and commit history was documented.</br>
+•  The task was pushed  to my github repo and commit history was documented.</br>

 ##  Built with